DSR-RHIT/creating-reproducible-reports/pages/style-reference.md

 Caution.
 You may reformat assigned styles only.
 Neither add new styles, change a style name, nor assign styles different from the rendered defaults.

-Returning to the Rmd file, edit the YAML header as follows.
-Save and Knit.
+Returning to the Rmd file,

+- Edit the YAML header as follows.
+- Save and Knit.

 ```
 ---